psychemedia/eurydice-resources/resources/__foundering_of_the_eurydice.md

 Her Majesty’s training-ship Eurydice capsized in a sudden squall off Dunnose, Isle of Wight, at half-post 4 o’clock this afternoon, and went down at once.
 The schooner Emma, which was passing, picked up five men. but some of these have since died.
 Cuddicombe, a First-class Boy, and Fletcher were saved, and Tabor, the First Lieutenant, but it is very doubtful whether he will recover.
 The military Engineer officer was drowned.
 The ship was commissioned at Portsmouth on the of February, 1877, and was ordered to the West Indies.
 She was now bound for Spithead, and was observed passing Ventnor few minutes before the catastrophe with all sail set.
 A snowstorm then came on very suddenly with very heavy gusts of wind.
 Probably no more men have been saved than those picked up by the schooner, as a strong ebb tide was running.
 The sun came out brilliantly directly after the squall, but nothing could be seen from the shore Ventnor except a few large boxes being swept down the Channel, and certainly no boats.
 The schooner has been detained by Captain Roche, R.N., Inspecting Commander, St. Catherine's Division of the Coastguard, who went on board immediately with Ventnor doctors, and has telegraphed to the Admiral at Portsmouth to send round a steamer.

 Later.
 Lieutenant Tabor is dead, and his body has been brought ashore, so that the only survivors, so far as known, are Benjamin Cuddicombe, of Plymouth, and Sydney Fletcher, of Bristol, First-class Boy, aged 19.
-Cuddicombe states that the ship capsized in a squall and snowstorm five miles of Dunnose, about 4 o’clock.
+Cuddicombe states that the ship capsized in a squall and snowstorm five miles of Dunnose, about 4 o'clock.
 More than 300 men were on board, all of whom, he believes, are lost except himself and Fletcher.
 Cuddicombe was among the last on the ship.
-Captain Hare was near him when the ship went down, suclkng many with it.
+Captain Hare was near him when the ship went down, sucking many with it.
 Cuddicombe and man near him said that vessel was close by when the squall came on, and, therefore, they would be sure to picked up.
 He was over an hour the water.
 Being a first-rate swimmer, every one called out to him for help.
 He tried to assist two or three, but last four clung to him, and he was obliged to kick them off.
 Was well taken care of the Master of the schooner and Crew.
 The ship left Bermuda three weeks ago, passed the Lizard yesterday, and expected to anchor at Spithead about 5 o’clock.

 These two men are well provided for at the Cottage Hospital, Bonchurch, and are under the care of Dr. Williamson, of Ventnor, who considers them to be doing fairly well.